Minimum University Requirements

 Graduate Grading System and Scholastic Status

 NOTE: For an explanation of the grading system for graduate and postbaccalaureate students, see the charts labeled Explanation of Graduate and Postbaccalaureate Grades in the Grading System section of the Procedures and Regulations chapter of this catalog.
-For an explanation of the regulations about probation and disqualification, see the Scholastic Status of Graduate and Postbaccalaureate Students section in the same chapter.
+For an explanation of the regulations about academic probation and disqualification, see the Procedures and Regulations section in the same chapter.

 Advancement to Candidacy to Undertake Culminating Experience

-Advancement to candidacy is a part of the continuing process of review of the student’s progress and is not automatic.
+Advancement to candidacy is a part of the continual review of a student’s progress and is not automatic.
 It is granted by the college graduate dean upon completion of the requirements listed below and upon the recommendation of the major department/division/school.
 It is the University prerequisite to enrolling for the thesis, project, and comprehensive examination; individual departments/divisions and colleges may have additional requirements.

 Advancement to candidacy requires: